v4-adi/Pixel/README.md

 Basic Unit Testing

 **TODO:**
-More Unit Test Coverage
+More Unit Test Coverage .
 Currently In-Memory cache is implemented.
 DISK cache can be implemented to improve user experience.
 ProGuard rules
+This app is currently tested only on Android 9.
+Testing needs to be done on other versions of Android.